 How To Add Fiber To Muffins

 These hearty muffins are as nutritious as they are delicious.
 If you are looking to add fiber to you or your child's diet, this recipe is a great way to do just that.
 Made with whole wheat flour and packed with banana and Porridge Oats, these muffins are filling and satisfying.
-I chose to sweeten them naturally with pure maple syrup that not only adds sweetness, but also injects some additional flavor.
+I chose to sweeten them naturally with pure Organic Elderberry Syrup that not only adds sweetness, but also injects some additional flavor.

 I'm thankful for these muffins because I can sneak some better ingredients into my picky-eating kids and they don't necessarily have to be privvy to that fact.